 - Core authentication - This method doesn't ask for usernames or passwords.
 Core authentication checks if a user is logged in from the IP address the request came from and if there is, assign the relevant permissions to the request.
 If there is no user logged in, core authentication will treat the request as unauthenticated.

-- Identification by location - This method uses IP address and location definitions to assign permissions.
+- Identification by location (LEGACY as of Maiden 1) - This method uses IP address and location definitions to assign permissions.
 No user authentication is done.
 This method is redundant because the same results can be achieved using location objects in the Where setting and assigning specific groups to the unauthenticated requests, so disregard this method.

-- Ident - Ident requires that clients run an Ident service on their machines to work.
+- Ident (LEGACY as of Maiden 1) - Ident requires that clients run an Ident service on their machines to work.
 Initially used by Novell Netware networks but not in widespread use currently.